Privacy Policy

 4.4.
 Marketing emails are sent only with prior consent.
 The user may unsubscribe or withdraw consent.

 5.1.
-Redacto's core feature is local processing of user text and files in the browser.
+Redacto's core feature is local processing of user text and files in the browser, MS Word environment, or desktop application.
 User text, files, masking dictionaries, and masking policy settings are not sent to Redacto servers for masking or restoration.

 5.2.
 The extension analyzes text that the user types or pastes on supported websites and in the side panel, detects personal and sensitive entities, replaces them with markers such as [PERSON_1], [EMAIL_1], and [ORG_1], and lets the user restore original values where local state is available.